-- Degree: Master's Degree or Doctoral Degree received within the last 60 month(s).
+- Degree: Master's Degree or Doctoral Degree received within the last 60 months or currently pursuing.

 - Discipline(s):

-- Life Health and Medical Sciences (48.●)
+- Life Health and Medical Sciences (48 ♥)

 Affirmation I have lived in the United States for at least 36 out of the past 60 months.
 (36 months do not have to be consecutive.)